JuliaHealth/OMOPCDMCohortCreator.jl/docs/src/contributing.md

-# Contributing to OMOPCDMCohortCreator :smile:
+# Contributing to OMOPCDMCohortCreator 😁

 OMOPCDMCohortCreator is currently under heavy development as we push to a primary release version.
 We follow a workflow pattern that is directly inspired by the [development workflow guide](http://docs.juliaplots.org/latest/contributing/#Development-Workflow-1) found in [`Plots.jl`](https://github.com/JuliaPlots/Plots.jl).
 The general workflow we expect contributors to adhere to is as follows:

-## 1. Create an Issue about the Problem :memo:
+## 1. Create an Issue about the Problem 📝

 If you want to add functionality or to work on a bug you found, open an issue first.
 That'll save you from doing work that we may not support for OMOPCDMCohortCreator.

-## 2. Fork the repo to your account :fork_and_knife:
+## 2. Fork the repo to your account 🍴

-## 3. Create a branch based on what you are developing :deciduous_tree:
+## 3. Create a branch based on what you are developing 🌳

 Before making a branch, make sure to check that you are even with master via the following commands within your fork: